You Earned a Ticket!

 This lesson describes the major functions of these unions, and summarizes varying points of view about their role in student learning.

 There are two main national teachers unions in the USA: the National Education Association (NEA) and the American Federation of Teachers (AFT).
 Most California K-12 teachers are organized by the California Teachers Association (CTA), which is NEA-affiliated.
 California’s largest districts are dual-affiliated with both CTA and CFT, the state branch of the AFT.
 This may seem like detail, but it is an important one: there is more than one teacher union, and they exist at multiple levels: school, local, regional, state, and national.
-Although teachers unions work hard to align their point of view (which maximizes their power) they are complex organizations containing many divergent interests.
+Although teachers unions work hard to align their point of view (which maximizes their power) they are complex organizations that contain many divergent interests.

 In California, virtually every school district uses collective bargaining.

-School district finances and contracts are complex.
-Both local unions and school districts rely on state organizations for technical support.
 The staff of the CTA and CFT provide negotiating support to their local affiliates.
 School districts hire consultants such as School Services of California.
 If you want to see what the contracts actually look like, check the National Council on Teacher Quality.
 It has posted copies of collective bargaining agreements for America’s 140 largest districts, and provides an orderly database to research the major provisions of these agreements.

 What is the Education Coalition?